 How Much of a Risk is a Heart Transplant?

 There’s no getting around it: heart transplant has some serious risks.
 Sometimes the donor heart fails and cannot function.
 This is called primary graft dysfunction, and it’s the most frequent cause of death for the first month after transplant.
 Your immune system also may reject your new heart.
 Rejection is most likely to happen within six months after the transplant.
 You’ll need to take medicines for the rest of your life to help prevent your body from rejecting your new heart.
 These medicines weaken your immune system and increase your chance for infection.
 A condition called “cardiac allograft vasculopathy” is a common and serious complication of heart transplant.
 It’s an aggressive form of atherosclerosis (hardening of the arteries) that over time can block your heart’s arteries and cause the donor heart to fail.1

 Believe it or not, even with these risks, heart transplant has a good success rate that has only gotten better over the decades.
-Recent survival rates are about 90 percent at one year after surgery, with survival rates decreasing by about three to four percent each additional year after surgery because of serious complications.1
+Recent survival rates are 85.0% at 1 year after surgery, with survival rates decreasing by about 3-4% each additional year after surgery because of serious complications.1

 Temple has one of the most experienced heart transplant programs in the region, and our surgeons have performed well over 1,300 transplants since 1984.
 We can often offer options to patients with complex heart disease that other hospitals can’t.
 In addition, our surgeons have pioneered methods to improve donor organ health and try to avoid post-transplant complications.2

 If you or someone you care about has severe heart disease and may require a transplant, one of the best moves you could make is to contact the Temple Heart & Vascular Institute.

 - Frequently Asked Questions About Heart Transplant